-2016 Orijen Cat & Kitten new formula from the facility located in Kentucky contains new ingredients that reduces and increases percentages to the nutritional formula in comparison to the first recipe.
+2016 Orijen Cat & Kitten new formula from the facility located in Kentucky contains new ingredients that reduce and increase percentages to the nutritional formula in comparison to the first Orijen Cat & Kitten original recipe.

 - 40% protein